Harvey L. Slatin: Personal life

 Slatin was married to Yeffe Kimball in his first marriage.
 He and Yeffe Kimble worked on a photography project in the 1950s to honor Native Americans in the Southwest region of the United States.
 Some of the photographs can be found in the Indian Museum in Santa Fe, New Mexico.
 She predeceased him in 1978.
 He then married Anne Katherine Pratt.
-They had one daughter, Thomas Wilson Pratt Slatin, a photographer and writer, who specializes in urban exploration photography.
+They had one daughter, Emily Pratt Slatin, a photographer and writer, who specializes in urban exploration photography.
 Slatin was a supporter of Friends of Music, located in Stamford, New York.
 He was a longtime vice-president of the organization and served on the board of directors.